algo-mart/kibou-registry/DOCUMENTATION.md

 - Link back to the Admin Dashboard upon submission.

 ### Attendance Recording Page
-- Displays list of participants with checkboxes for attendance marking.
+- Displays list of user with checkboxes for attendance marking.
 - Submission leads to the recording of attendance data.
 - Option to navigate back to the Admin Dashboard.